0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/01_Github to S3 to AWS/README.md

 - CodeDeploy just minor changes

 Overall the big next step is to learn how to use AWS Lambda function and for that we are coing to use https://serverless.com whichi is goign to make our life much easier.

+# The plan

+We'll need two lambda functions to perform all the magic

+### serverless-github-listner

+This project is a webhook listner which will be trigered by GitHub itselfe every time there is a new commit to the repo we added the webhook for.
+GitHub by default react to every commit, but the code will take in cosideration only the Master branch.

+### serverless-codedeploy-trigger

+This project is responsabile for listening to S3 events created by the previous function and trigerign a CodeDeployment uppon a new file upload.

 # Lets Execute